fpindia/haskell-tutorials/lenses-from-scratch.md

 chars f = fmap pack . mapped f
 ```

+However note that while using lenses with `Text` gives you a beautiful API, you lose performance.
+This is because `Data.Text` is very performance conscious and uses *fusion* to achieve this performance.
+So if you want performant code you should use the (very extensive) API provided by `Data.Text`.

 And then we can compose this with other setters for varied functionality -

 ```haskell